openeggbert/mind-net/CONTRIBUTING.md

 - [x] FEATURE Query - name, args, returns string - for Validators and Triggers
 - [x] Fix validators and move authorization into the correct methods
 - [x] Ignore empty notes in repetition
+- [x] Bug - window jumps and then can't be closed on mobile
 -